homemadearcade/zero/todo/_UPNEXT.md

 Change gravity/boundaries effect ( basically change stage but wihout switching the objects?? )

 Attribute to make the left side the 'front' of a sprite.
-For.. projectiles and for vehicle mode
+For.. projectiles and for vehicle mode - not THAT hard... just has to do with movement yeah? and projectile stuff?

+GAME POWERS
   inPlaythrough mode you can check the class of a player interface Ids and those ids are what are allowed to be shown. !
 So then we can have game powers :)

+  Limit the amount of clasees that can be made by your character.
+Or perhaps they cost resources or take time

+  For example - Yes, you can create a class, but how much does it cost to create?
+Can this information be on a class?
+Like is a spell.. a..Class?
+Like you can place it on the map?
+Or perhaps the spell is to like switch Heros

 MORE EVENTS
   onCutsceneEnd Event, onStageEntered